SlineroDC/modular-erp-dotnet/README.md

 - Email: admin@firmeza.com
 - Password: Admin123!

+Customer (Check Store):
+- Email: cliente@test.com
+- Password: Cliente123!

 Customer (Storefront):
-- Register a new account via the Client App or use the API to create one.
+- Register a new account via the Client App or use the API to create one for test all funtions.

+### 🌱 Seed data Test Excel in Admin
+Chek the file in the folder seed

 ### 🧪 Testing
 Run unit tests for the Core Domain logic, Api and client: